sigcsets/sigcse2020/attendees/presenter.md

 * Speakers
 * Panel presentation and special session rooms will also have a skirted headtable, 4 chairs, and two additional mics on the table.

-The first two-three rows of the room will be setup classroom style followed by Theater style.
+The first two-three rows of the room will be setup classroom style followed by theater style.

 __BRING:__ Your own presentation laptop and your own dongle to link your laptop to HDMI.
 We recommend a backup of your presentation on USB.